rjsf-team/react-jsonschema-form/docs/api-reference/uiSchema.md

 ## hideError

-The `ui:hideError` uiSchema directive will, if set to `true`, hide the default error display provided by the `FieldTemplate` for the given field AND all of its child fields in the hierarchy.
+The `ui:hideError` uiSchema directive will, if set to `true`, hide the default error display for the given field AND all of its child fields in the hierarchy.

 If you need to enable the default error display of a child in the hierarchy after setting `hideError: true` on the parent field, simply set `hideError: false` on the child.